mattlag/SVG-to-Bezier/README.md

 import { SVGtoBezier } from 'svg-to-bezier';
 ```

+# Support

-## What's supported
+## What is supported

-The following tags and attributes are supported.
+In general, this library supports all SVG tags in the [Shape Elements](https://developer.mozilla.org/en-US/docs/Web/SVG/Reference/Element#shape_elements) category (besides text and image).
+Also supported are tags from the [Structural Elements](https://developer.mozilla.org/en-US/docs/Web/SVG/Reference/Element#structural_elements) category.

 Default values are shown for attributes.

 - `<circle cx="0" cy="0" r="0">`
 - `<ellipse cx="0" cy="0" rx="0" ry="0">`